No. 6 Oklahoma hosts UCLA, new coach Kelly

 FACTS & FIGURES

-UCLA quarterback Wilton Speight suffered a back injury in the second quarter against Cincinnati and might not be fully healed before Saturday. ...
+UCLA quarterback Wilton Speight hurt his back in the second quarter against Cincinnati and might not be fully healed before Saturday. ...
 Freshman Dorian Thompson-Robinson replaced Speight and could get the start ...
 Oklahoma gained 650 yards against Florida Atlantic.

 More AP college football: http://collegefootball.ap.org and http://www.twitter.com/AP_Top25